openPMD/openPMD-standard/STANDARD.md

 ### Required Attributes for each `mesh record`

-The following attributes must be stored additionally with the `meshName` record (which is a data set attribute for `scalar` or a group attribute for `vector` meshes):
+The following attributes must be stored additionally with each `mesh record` (which is a data set attribute for `scalar` or a group attribute for `vector` meshes):